Generalized Rindler Wedge and Holographic Observer Concordance: The Rindler-convexity condition

-{Here we provide some remarks on the question of how ``general" the Rindler-convex condition is.
+Here we provide some remarks on the question of how ``general" the Rindler-convex condition is.
 Firstly, any Killing horizon in a static spacetime is Rindler-convex because its normal null vectors are Killing vectors that never intersect.
 On a flat Cauchy slice in flat spacetime, it is evident that Rindler-convex regions are equivalent to geometric convex sets (hence the term ``Rindler-convex").
-The equivalence between Rindler-convexity and geodesic convexity in the most trivial case is not coincidental.
-In fact, Rindler-convexity is equivalent to geodesic convexity on a Cauchy slice with zero extrinsic curvature in a spacetime satisfying $T_{\mu\nu}k^\mu k^\nu=C_{\rho\mu\nu\sigma}k^\rho k^\sigma=0$, where $T_{\mu\nu}$ is the energy-momentum tensor, $C_{\rho\mu\nu\sigma}$ is the Weyl tensor, and $k^\mu$ is any null vector.
-Proof of this equivalence could be found in appendix A. Spacetimes satisfying this condition, which we refer to as ``null vacuum," include maximally symmetric spacetimes such as de Sitter (dS) and anti-de Sitter (AdS) vacuum geometries.}
+The equivalence between Rindler-convexity and geodesic convexity in the most trivial case is not coincidental. {In fact, we have:}